 The Museum holds a number of Public Programming and special events.
 A letter confirming the number of volunteer hours will be sent to schools upon request.
 Students may also request a letter of recommendation for placement in their school file or for use in college or job applications.

-To apply, click here to fill out the online form.
-Applications are also available for download (PDF).
+To apply, download the fillable PDF form here, fill it out, and send to email@example.com.
 Students may also request applications by contacting Terri Reed, Director of Human Resources and Visitor Services, at the Delaware Museum of Natural History, P.O.
-Box 3937, Wilmington, DE 19807-0937, email@example.com, or 302-658-9111, ext.
+Box 3937, Wilmington, DE 19807-0937, firstname.lastname@example.org, or 302-658-9111, ext.
 324.

 If you have a love of science, exploration, and fostering curiosity, this is the volunteer opportunity for you.
 Here you can lead science experiments and activities for visitors of all ages, teaching scientific principles and methods in a fun and hands-on way.
 Get up and personal with biofacts such as fossils, shells, furs, skulls, rocks, and minerals and share them with our Museum’s visitors.

-Help keep the collections accessible to researchers by volunteering!
-The Museum seeks detail-oriented volunteers with an interest in natural history to work behind the scenes in caring for those unique resources.
+Help keep the Delaware Museum of Natural History collections accessible to researchers by volunteering!
+The mollusk collection consists of more than 2 million specimens, making it one of the top twelve in the United States.
+The 250,000 lots represent more than 18,000 species.
+The Museum seeks volunteers with an interest in natural history to work behind the scenes in caring for those unique resources.
 No special knowledge is required and all training is provided.

 Sample volunteer activities: